CurtisNewbie/file-server/README.md

 ## Updates

-For release v1.2.5, the job `GenerateUserFileAccessJob` should be added into the `task` table and triggered immediately when it's first time deployed.
-It scans the `file_info` table and generates the data in `user_file_access`, which controls what files users can see on thier webpage.
+For release v1.2.5, the job `GenerateUserFileAccessJob` implementation is added and should be triggered immediately when it's first time deployed.
+It scans the `file_info` table and generates records in `user_file_access`, which essentially controls what files users can access.